switchboard-xyz/switchboard/cli/README.md

                                            Ex: A reward of 0.0000075 with a feed with a batchSize of 4 would deduct (4 * 0.0000075) wSOL from an aggregators lease each round.
   --slashingEnabled                        whether slashing is enabled on this queue.
+  --unpermissionedFeeds                    enabling this setting means data feeds do not need explicit permission to
+                                           join the queue.
   --unpermissionedVrf                      enabling this setting means data feeds do not need explicit permission to
                                            request VRF proofs and verifications from this queue.